Xavier Le Roy «Untitled (2014)» Berlin Premiere

 26.8.
 16.00 + 20.00, Studio 8, (120 min), DE, 14 / 9 Euro

 For this workshop performance, Angela Schubot transcribes personal body realities into spoken language as a means of invoking direct corporeal perception in the audience.
-Partly anatomically concrete, partly fantastical, but never didactic, Schubot takes her participating audience members on a journey through (individual) internal and (social) external worlds.
+Partly anatomically concrete, partly fantastical, but never didactic, Schubot takes her participating audience members on a journey through (individual) internal and (collective) external worlds.
 “The Fire from within” is the second part of the trilogy “Körper ohne Macht,” in which the choreographer seeks to dissolve the boundaries of the body understood as a “super-controlled explosion thing.”

 Juli Reinartz «You said you´d give it to me – soon as you were free»